 Although I’ve written a number of stories and poems for adults, my main focus has been that of writing for children and teens.
 (You may have guessed this already if you’ve scanned my Favourite Links to the right.)

 Not surprisingly, the places I’ve lived in the past have informed both my worldview and my writing.
 In particular, growing up in Japan between the ages of eight and eighteen meant that by the time my family returned to our home country–Canada–I’d spent half my life in that country, a period split into two terms by my parents’ twelve month furlough in Kingston, Ontario.
-This is why, like many others who share a similar background, I occasionally self-identify as “an adult third culture kid” (ATCK); or, more recently, as an “adult cross-cultural kid” (ACCK).
-For a frequently used explanation of this phrase, and my personal take on the meaning of it, click here to learn more about Cross-Cultural Kids, first described by sociologist and researcher Ruth Useem in the 1950s as Third Culture Kids.
+This is why, like many others who share a similar background, I occasionally self-identify as an “adult third culture kid” (ATCK); or, more recently, as an “adult cross-cultural kid” (ACCK).
+For a frequently used explanation of these phrases, and my personal take on the meaning of them, click here to learn more about Cross-Cultural Kids, first described by sociologist and researcher Ruth Useem in the 1950s as Third Culture Kids.